chaturay/serverless-artillery/README.md

 #### T7.5.2.
 Invoke monitoring once
 This section is same as before.
 See [here](#t632-invoke-monitoring-once) for details.

 ### T7.6.
-Customize deployment assets to turn on monitoring
-This section is same as before.
-See [here](#t64-customize-deployment-assets-to-turn-on-monitoring) for details.

-### T7.7.
-Deploy assets to AWS to start monitoring
-This section is same as before.
-See [here](#t65-deploy-assets-to-aws-to-start-monitoring) for details.

-### T7.8.
 Test failure scenario
 We will inject failure scenario so that the `match` fails and monitoring mode sends us an alert.

-#### T7.8.1.
+#### T7.6.1.
 Edit `script.yml` to fail `match`
 Edit `script.yml` as mentioned [here](#t541-edit-scriptyml-to-fail-match) to cause `match` to fail.
-#### T7.8.2.
-Deploy assets to AWS to start monitoring
-In monitoring mode editing `script.yml` each time requires redeployment.
-See [here](#t65-deploy-assets-to-aws-to-start-monitoring) for details.

-Once deployed you should get email alert to notify that there is a problem.
+#### T7.6.2.
+Invoke monitoring once
+Follow instruction [here](#t632-invoke-monitoring-once) to use `-m` option of `slsart invoke` command to invoke monitoring once to try our modified `script.yml` without having to redeploy assets.

+Given default [moitoring behavior configuration](#to-configure-monitoring-behavior), each scenario/flow in your script will be executed five times **only once**.
+If all five of them fail (we try to avoid notifying you about blips) then you should receive a notification via the configured mechanism (email in the case of this tutorial).

 Below is sample email.
 ```
 ASHMITODO add sample email
 ```

+### T7.7.
+Customize deployment assets to turn on monitoring
+This section is same as before.
+See [here](#t64-customize-deployment-assets-to-turn-on-monitoring) for details.

+### T7.8.
+Deploy assets to AWS to start monitoring
+This section is same as before.
+See [here](#t65-deploy-assets-to-aws-to-start-monitoring) for details.

+In this step, along with deployment asset we are also deploying the modified `script.yml` where `match` will fail.
+Hence once the assets are deployed, monitoring mode will turn on and send you an email to alert about these failures.

+**ASHMITODO how often will you get email**

 ### T7.9.
 Pause monitoring
 This section is same as before.
 See [here](#t66-pause-monitoring) for details.